Yandex Cloud

 sudo apt-get install httping

-2. To find out the public IP address of the load balancer, run this command in the terminal:
+2. To get the load balancer public IP address, run this command in the terminal:

 terraform output fw-alb_public_ip_address